Discounts and rewards

 See reward examples

-An early liquidity provider who supports the ETH / USDT 1Y Future market wants to encourage people to trade on the market, and as an early adopter of Vega wants to incentivise people to hold VEGA too.
+An early liquidity provider who supports the ETH / USDT 1Y Future market wants to encourage people to trade on the market, and as an early adopter wants to incentivise people to hold the governance token too.
 That provider would transfer their chosen amount of funds to the relevant reward pool.

 Reward Pool 1:

-This reward pool will transfer VEGA to anyone acting as a price taker and therefore paying maker fees on the market.
+This reward pool will transfer governance-token to anyone acting as a price taker and therefore paying maker fees on the market.

 They may later decide that they have successfully driven so much volume that they would like to encourage more liquidity in the market to help supplement their own.
 In this case they could fund another reward pool.